PROGRESS TO DEGREE

 The short summer terms permit a drop with a grade of “W” for two weeks.

 A student may audit one course per semester.
-Permission to audit may be obtained in the A&S Student Services Center, 200 Clark Hall, prior to the end of the first week of class each semester.
+Permission to audit may be obtained in the A&S Student Services Center, 200 Clark Hall, throughout the late registration period at the beginning of each semester.
 An auditor may not take the tests or the final examination in the course.
 A course that is taken as an audit may not be taken at a later date for credit.
-An audited course is not included as hours for enrollment purposes, but tuition charges do apply.

 The pass/fail option is designed to encourage students to explore areas of study outside the major and minor.
 A course taken pass/fail counts as elective credit only; it cannot be used to satisfy any specific requirement and does not count in the minimum number of hours required for the major or minor.
 University-wide pass/fail regulations are explained in the general information section of this catalog.
 To take a course pass/fail, students in the College of Arts and Sciences must receive approval in the A&S Student Services Center, 200 Clark Hall.